-- owns a 14-bed accommodation facility (Depaul House) in North Tyneside; - holds a 35-year lease on an 11-bed accommodation facility (Safestop) in Manchester; - is the registered landlord for 8-units in Manchester working in partnership with Emerging Futures CIC.
+- owns a 14-bed accommodation facility (Depaul House) in North Tyneside; - holds a 35-year lease on an 11-bed accommodation facility (Safestop) in Manchester; - leases several properties in London and Manchester for the delivery of supported housing services for people who have slept rough or are single homeless people - is the registered landlord for an additional 36-units in Manchester working in partnership with Emerging Futures CIC and Caritas.

-Depaul Housing Services provides accommodation and support to young people in North Tyneside and Manchester through management agreements with Depaul UK, and a partnership with Emerging Futures CIC.
+Depaul Housing Services provides accommodation and support to young people in North Tyneside, Manchester and London through management agreements with Depaul UK, and partnerships with Emerging Futures CIC and Caritas.
 These activities fully meet the Charity Commission's public benefit test.